-During the 2023 reporting period, no options expired (2022:7,500,000 options expired).
-Since the end of the reporting period, 11,550,000 options with an exercise price of 5 cents expired unexercised on 31 January 2024.
+During the 2024 reporting period, 11,550,000 options with an exercise price of 5 cents per share expired unexercised on 31 January 2024 (2023: nil options expired).
+Since the end of the reporting period, no options have expired.

 11. INDEMNIFICATION AND INSURANCE OF OFFICERS AND AUDITORS